 We use lectures, seminars and group tutorials to deliver most of the modules on the programme.
 You will also be expected to undertake a significant amount of independent study.

-A typical 20 credit module involves 20 hours of lectures and/or seminars, plus 180 hours of self- study to prepare for classes and assignments.
-The dissertation module involves 20 hours of research methods teaching (lectures/seminars), five hours of dissertation supervision and approximately 560 hours of self-guided learning while researching and writing the dissertation.
-The capstone project will involve 30 hours of lectures/ tutorials, 18 hours of project work, and 352 hours of self-guided learning.
+A typical 15 credit module involves 20 hours of lectures and/or seminars, plus 130 hours of self-study to prepare for classes and assignments.
+A typical 30 credit module involves 20-30 hours of lectures/seminars plus 270 hours of self-guided or group-based learning/project work.
+The dissertation module involves five hours of dissertation supervision and approximately 595 hours of self-guided learning while researching and writing the dissertation.
+The capstone project will involve 30 hours of lectures/ tutorials, 18 hours of project work, and 52 hours of self-guided or group-based learning.

 Typically, one credit equates to 10 hours of work.

 Assessment methods will depend on the modules selected.
 The primary methods of assessment for this course are: